lucavb/lunch-slack-bot/terraform/setup-state-backend.md

-# Terraform State Backend Setup
+# OpenTofu State Backend Setup

-This guide explains how to set up remote state management for your Terraform configuration using S3 and DynamoDB.
+This guide explains how to set up remote state management for your OpenTofu configuration using S3 and DynamoDB.

 ## Why Remote State?